-- Meet one-on-one with a counselor to discuss whether graduate school is the right choice for you and your career, and get help with personal statements and other application materials
+- Meet one-on-one with a career counselor to discuss whether graduate school is the right choice for you.
+We can also give you generalist feedback on statements and other application materials.

-- Office of Preprofessional Advising: Resources and advising throughout the graduate school application process for law, medicine and other health professions.
+- Office of Preprofessional Advising: Resources and advising throughout the graduate school application process for law, health professions, and business.
 Sign up for their Prelaw and Prehealth listservs to learn about events and opportunities.

-- Fellowships Office: Fellowships database and personal training for students applying for national and international fellowships
+- Undergraduate Research and Fellowships Office: Fellowships database and personal training for students applying for national and international fellowships.

-- Graduate School Planning: Resources and advising throughout the graduate school application process, including a semester-long seminar on the application process.
+- Graduate School Planning: Resources and advising throughout the application process, including a semester-long seminar on the application process.

-- Pre-Professional Planning: Resources and advising throughout the graduate school application process for law, medicine and other health professions.
+- Pre-Professional Planning: Resources and advising throughout the graduate school application process for law, health professions, and business.

 - Fellowships: List of fellowships, resources, and advising on the application process.